 The majority of my clients are overseas.
-That hasn’t been a problem whatsoever, and as much as I enjoy meeting face-to-face I’ve found that talking on the phone, Skype, and communicating by email can save everyone a lot time that would otherwise be spent travelling.
+As much as I enjoy meeting face-to-face, I’ve found that talking on the phone, through video calls, and communicating by email can save everyone a lot time that would otherwise be spent travelling.

 Can you help with printing?

-I’ve dealt with print companies around the world and I’m happy to offer some money-saving advice.
-Here’s a primer: 12 money-saving questions to ask before printing your promotional material.
-The comment thread is also worth a read.
+I’ve dealt with print companies around the world and I’m happy to offer moneysaving advice.
+Here’s a quick primer: Questions to ask before printing your promotional material.
+The comment thread is useful, too (thanks readers).

 How do you accept payment?

-With most projects I ask for a 50% downpayment by bank transfer before scheduling the work.
-The remaining 50% is paid on completion and just before I send original artwork.
+With most projects I ask for a 50 percent downpayment by bank transfer before scheduling the work.
+The remaining 50 percent is paid on completion and just before I send original artwork.

 Can you recommend other graphic designers?

 I’m always happy to recommend others.
 Tell me what you need, and what your budget is.
-If you’re unsure, here’s a broad resource that might help with the search: Where to find the right designer.
+In the meantime, here’s a broad resource that might help with the search: Where to find the right designer.

 Drop me a message with any other questions.